-Use this command to make fink selfupdate use CVS access to update its package list.
+Use this command to make fink selfupdate use Git access to update its package list.

-CVS updating is deprecated, except for developers and those people who are behind firewalls that disallow rsync.
+Rsync updating is preferred, except for developers and those people who are behind firewalls that disallow rsync.

 Rebuilds the package cache.
 You should not normally need to execute this manually, as fink should auto-detect when it needs to be updated.